amariwyking/WasteBuddy/README.md

 # Overview
 ## Description
-WasteBuddy is a tool created to help people sort their trash and a platform for people to share DIY projects.
+WasteBuddy is a tool design to help people learn how to recycle and compost.
+Users can scan the barcode on an item to search for an item, or search by typing the item name.
+However, upcycling is even better than recycling, thus WasteBuddy provides a platform for users to upload and share their own DIY projects with the community.

 ## App Evaluation
 - **Category:** Lifestyle/Reference